Contact info@coredevx.com

 XGR Series – QKD Platform

-Quantum research and innovation
+Quantum key distribution designed for academia, research institutes, and innovation labs.

-The XGR series
+The XGR Series

 Applications